ROB PAPEN GO2 – LEAN MEAN MACHINE

 Go2 features full NKS support and comes in VST, AU and AAX formats.

-I will refrain from detailing every process on this synth; Rob has plenty of tutorial videos going over each of his products.
-I will, however, try to describe how I found working with Go2 over the last few weeks.
+I will refrain from detailing every process on this synth, Rob has plenty of tutorial videos going over each of his products at length.
+I will, however, try to describe how I found my time exploring Go2 over the last few weeks.

 The included effect section is also fantastic sounding.
 There are only five effects included, and just the chorus is an individual device.
 The flanger/Phaser and delay/reverb are toggled, so you can only have at most three effects running.
 Maybe because there is less to choose from that the synth sounds so open and transparent.
 I’m not sure.